David Wesley: Coaching

-From 2011–2012, Wesley worked as an assistant coach for the NBA D-League Texas Legends.
+Wesley was an assistant coach for the Texas Legends of the NBA D-League from 2010 to 2012.

 Broadcasting

 On August 6, 2012, it was announced that Wesley would join the Fox Sports New Orleans team in broadcasting New Orleans Hornets games.
 (Since then, the team has been renamed the New Orleans Pelicans.)
 He was hired to be the Pelicans television color analyst.
+He was eventually replaced by Antonio Daniels prior to the start of the 2019–20 NBA season.

 Personal

+He is the cousin of former NBA player Michael Dickerson.

-David Wesley was charged in 2000 with misdemeanor reckless driving in the crash that killed his friend and teammate Bobby Phills.
-A Charlotte-Mecklenburg Police report said Phills was speeding at more than 100 mi/h when Phills lost control and crossed into oncoming traffic and collided with a car.
+Wesley was charged in 2000 with misdemeanor reckless driving in the crash that killed his friend and teammate Bobby Phills.
+A Charlotte-Mecklenburg Police report said Phills was speeding at more than 100 mi/h when he lost control and crossed into oncoming traffic and collided with a car.
 The report said both Phills and Wesley were driving "in an erratic, reckless, careless, negligent and/or aggressive manner".
 In a non-jury trial, a judge acquitted Wesley of the charge of racing Phills.